Women and Leadership Conferences

 Andrus Center for Public Policy at Boise State convened its first women’s conference.
 The three-day event, titled “Transforming America: Women and Leadership in the 21st Century,” brought together an ensemble of powerful voices and opinions from women leaders in government, media, the financial sector, the corporate world, and education.
 The audience represented a range of experiences, ages, ethnicities, and political and religious values.
 The weekend allowed undergraduates to network with corporate executives and those long retired to have a word with the newly hired.

-You can view video and hear audio from portions of all of our Women and Leadership Conference over the past five years on our YouTube Page.
+You can view video and hear audio from portions of all of our Women and Leadership Conference over the years on our YouTube Page.